All Episodes

 This was no ordinary person, that's for damn sure.

-And I had the feeling that in all these years I had these close encounter experiences and
+And I had the feeling that in all these years I had these close-encounter experiences, and mostly they were weird and not too pleasant, as indeed many other people have had the same thing.

-he appeared and he kind of made up for all of the years of being given cryptic, semi-meaningless
+And he kind of made up for all of the years of being given cryptic, semi-meaningless answers with a lot of meaning.

-He offered a lot of meaning.
+He had, he offered a lot of meaning.

-There's the implication that we could use technology to reach the world of the dead.
+And there's the implication that we could use technology to reach the world of the dead.

-And you know, there are these people who say they can make audio tapes of ghost voices and even videos.
+And, you know, there are these people who say they can make audio tapes of ghost voices and even videos.

 And maybe that's the beginning.

-Maybe they're the right ones.
+Maybe they're the right one.

-Well, you know, as I used to say in the old intro to Dreamland, Woodley, it's kind of like things seen from the corner of your eye.
+Well, you know, as I used to say in the old intro to Dreamland, Whitley, it's kind of like things seen from the corner of your eye, things that you don't quite perceive directly straight on, but in peripheral vision and sort of just barely as a moving shadow.

 You know, it's there.